johanessurya/gatotkaca/README.md

 This game is for educational purpose only, you cannot use it for commercial use.

-You could read my blog post: https://www.johanessurya.com/tugas-akhir/
+You could read my blog [post](https://www.johanessurya.com/sebuah-karya-masa-lalu-platformer-game-gatotkaca-otot-kawat-tulang-besi/).

 ## About This Project